huangzh0707/huangzh0707.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I am Zihong, a PhD student in **Information & Decision Sciences**, Carlson School of Management, University of Minnesota.
+Hi, I am Zihong, a PhD candidate in **Information & Decision Sciences**, Carlson School of Management, University of Minnesota.
 My passion lies on empowering people in real business world by leveraging information technology and data sciences.<br>

 ## Interests